-A tool to update all your project's requirement files with a single command directly on github.
+A tool to update all your projects requirements

 $ pip install pyupio

 If you want to update Pipfiles, install the optional pipenv extra: